LUCodeTeam/apco-docs/docs/index.md

 # Overview

-This is the landing page.
+This is the landing page (which becomes index.html).

 The folders notes and labs are just to keep content separate.